 Snuggle Time.
 This is the third Painting in my new "Bee-Eaters" series.
 It features two juvenile female Rainbow Bee-Eaters snuggling on a branch.
 Rainbow bee eaters are commonly found in lightly timbered parts of mainland Australia.
 They are brightly coloured medium sized birds that love to eat bees and other flying insects.
 They catch their prey in the air before returning to their perch to beat the insect against the branch before eating it, they also remove the stingers and venom glands from bees and wasps by rubbing them against their perch before eating.
 Pastel Pencils and Soft Pastels on Clairefontaine Pastelmat.
 Size is 12 x 18cm or approx 6x4".
 Reference photo by David Nightingale.
 Framed and ready to hang.
+Framed art pieces pictured above are for demonstration purposes only, actual frame styles and colours may vary.

 Your new pastel painting is a hand-painted work of fine art.
 I use the best archival materials for its creation.
 If properly taken care of, your portrait will last for many lifetimes.
 Pastel is one of the most permanent art mediums in existence.
 Many pastels painted over 200 years ago are still as bright and fresh as the day they were created.